pulse-framework/pulse/docs/v3/docs/state.md

 ## Methods

-Refer to Typescript / Intellisense for detailed param descriptions
+Refer to TypeScript / Intellisense for detailed param descriptions

 # `.set()`